xrdocs/8000/_blogs/cisco-8608-architecture.md

 Figure 12.
 Redundant SCs in the back of the Cisco 8608
 {: .text-center}

-The RP & SC operate in pairs RP0-SC0 and RP1-SC1 to deliver redundancy without loss of any chassis front face plate.
+The RP & SC operate in pairs RP0-SC0 and RP1-SC1 to deliver redundancy without bandwidth loss.
 The two SCs are CPU-less connected to both the RPs via PCIE, P2PM, EOBC links and each SC has one Cisco Silicon One Q200 providing the data path for packet processing and forwarding.

 ![redun system.png]({{site.baseurl}}/images/redun system.png){: .full}